 These Bay Area residents need medical equipment, yet they wait amid supply-chain woes

-The ramifications of the global supply chain disruption for local medical supply companies are on stark display right now at a Petaluma industrial park.
+The ramifications of the global supply chain disruption for local medical supply companies are on stark display right now.

 While he is disabled, he’s homebound in part because the supply chain issue has made it impossible for him to get the wheelchair he needs to be more mobile.